minelminel/celery-rabbitmq-example/src/README.md

+# TODO

+- do: get status endpoint url from a more maintainable location such as a config or and environment variable (celery.tasks.sorting_hat)
+- make: Content database class
+- make: Content marshmallow schema
+-

 # figured it out -- workflow

 URLs that need to be visited are added to 'all_urls' queue.
 This queue is set to run until it is empty, and will send tasks to workers greedily.
 Within this task, we will call one of two child functions.